openedup/spec/v1/spec.md

 ### `GET` /
 <a id="op-get" />

-Check endpoint to ensure the application is online and healthy.
+> Check endpoint to ensure the application is online and healthy

 This is mainly used by load-balancers, but also by clients to check if the application is up and running